Bufige/Bufige/README.md

 ### Hi there 👋

-- 🔭 I’m currently as software engineer at Wikimee.
+- 🔭 I’m currently working as software engineer at Wikimee.
 - 🌱 I enjoy coding, i love chess and i am currently learning muay thai.
 I am very consistent with what i do, i think that's the key for everything in life.
 - 📫 How to reach me: [Website](https://bufige.com), [Linkedin](https://www.linkedin.com/in/leonardo-igor-232109102/) or [email](mailto:bufige1434@gmail.com)